netham45/esp32-scream-receiver/README.md

 **Q: Which USB DACs are compatible?**
 A: Most USB Audio Class 1.0 devices are compatible.
 This includes many popular entry to mid-range USB DACs.
 USB Audio Class 2.0 devices (like those supporting 24/32-bit or sample rates above 96kHz) are not supported unless they can fall back to Class 1.0 mode.

-**Q: Why does the device go to sleep when there's no audio?**
-A: This is a power-saving feature.
-The device enters light sleep mode after 30 seconds (default) of silence to conserve energy.
-It automatically wakes when audio streaming resumes.
-You can adjust this behavior in the Sleep Settings.

 **Q: How do I update the firmware?**
 A: Connect the ESP32/ESP32-S3 to your computer, download the latest source code, and flash it using the ESP-IDF tools: